 The function can be used to filter process reports for the current user.
 Cast the data to the User data type with the

 loggedInUser() cannot be used to define a column of process report data or in a process event.

 You can copy and paste these examples into the Expression Rule Designer to see how this works.

 Identify if the logged in user is in an array of users using the

-Identify if the user viewing a task is the task owner using the
+ri!userArray, check if the logged in user is in the array using the

 tp!owner to the User data type with the

 touser() function so that there's no error when comparing with

 loggedinuser() as soon as a task is accepted.
 Not doing so results in the error message

 Cannot compare incompatible operands of type User and type User id.